dishap22/shell/README.md

 - If an erroneous background command is obtained, we print `Command not found` error [Mentioned in README as specified in Doubts Document Spec 6 Q6]
 - Unit for virtual memory used in proclore definition is kB [Mentioned in README as specified in Doubts Document Spec 7 Q6]
 - If a file extension is given in search parameter then seek explicitly looks to match this, if no extension given then it ignores extension and gives all possible results [Mentioned in README as specified in Doubts Document Spec 8 Q1 & 6]
+- Alias for .myshrc is follows the keyword 'alias'
+- Comments will be on new lines in .myshrc
+- log file stores alias and doesn't store any commands containing log in the alias
+- In case of an erroroneous command with redirection it is sent to the changed output destination as per the redirection
+- Command like `hop .. | wc` hops to parent directory
+- Piping is implemented sequentially
+- & only applied to command immediately preceding it in a pipe, and therefore can only apply to end of pipe (any other case would result in & | which is given as an error)
+- Max processes assumed to be 4096
+- Max aliases assumed to be 4096
+- Upon Ctrl + D no exit status printed
+- Neonate prints error if missing args

 # AI Usage:
 Screenshots of commands documented in [Screenshot PDF - Part A](./ChatGPTCommands_PartA.pdf)

+Screenshots of commands documented in [Screenshot PDF - Part B](./ChatGPTCommands_PartB.pdf)